adobe/aem-project-archetype/README.md

 * Adobe Public Maven Repository in maven settings, see [Knowledge Base](https://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html) article for details.

 For a list of supported AEM versions of previous archetype versions, see [historical supported AEM versions](VERSIONS.md).

-## Building

-Run the following command to use an edge, local version of this archetype.
-You can append `-Pit-basic` to skip the frontend integration tests:

-    mvn clean install

-Then change to the directory in which you want to create the project and run:

-    mvn archetype:generate \
-     -DarchetypeGroupId=com.adobe.granite.archetypes \
-     -DarchetypeArtifactId=aem-project-archetype \
-     -DarchetypeVersion=23-SNAPSHOT

-Note: The profile "adobe-public" must be activated when using profiles like "autoInstallPackage" mentioned above.